 Baseball Equipment: BBCOR Bats

 In the past recent years, the national federation of Tufts school associations and the national athletic association of colleges used a bat certification test known as a ball exit speed ration.
 It measured how quickly a ball can bounce off an aluminum bat barrel.
-However, this test has been failing in testing the safety and how the bat can perform after breaking in.
+However, this test has been failing in testing the safety and how the youth baseball bat can perform after breaking in.
 Therefore, this means that the bat was becoming too hot.
 The issue has now been solved through the implementation of the BBCOR certification test.
 The BBCOR stands for Batted Ball Coefficient of Restitution.

 The BBCOR is responsible for regulating the energy used or lost when a bat and a baseball comes into contact.
 This energy is measured using a number, whereby the higher the number registered by a bat the more dangerous or hotter a baseball bat becomes.
 BBCOR ensures that a non-wood bat performs just like a wood one.
 If a bat passes the test, it is referred to as BBCOR certified and it is stamped a .50.
 This is the standard number for all BBCOR certified bats since it is slightly higher compared to a wood bat.